onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

 ```direnv
 use nix
 ```
-Which is all I need.
+Which is all we need.

 ## NixOS configuration
-NixOS system configuration depends on `NIX_PATH` environment variable to point to `nixpkgs`, which is then used to interpret `configuration.nix` file.
+It's harder to pin nixpkgs for NixOS configurations, because while nix shells explicitly refer to nixpkgs value they use NixOS configurations always depend on `NIX_PATH` environment variable to point to `nixpkgs`, which is then used to interpret `configuration.nix` file.
 It kind of creates a loop if you want to declare `NIX_PATH` inside `configuration.nix` because in order to interpret `configuration.nix` you first need to determine the location of `nixpkgs` which is only available after `NIX_PATH` is set.
 So this way of managing requires to run `nixos-rebuild` twice to actually take effect.
 I think this is not a good UX.
 Fortunately, we can use write a script that passes the appropriate `NIX_PATH` to `nixos-rebuild`.
 In order to prevent incorrect usage, `NIX_PATH` shouldn't be set by default.

 I use the following [Nu]() script for this:
 ```nu